gautamnakum40/Insurance-Dashboard-PowerBI/README.md

 ## Tools and Technologies Used

-- Power BI: For data visualization and dashboard creation
+- **Power BI**: All data visualizations, including interactive dashboards and analytical reports, are built in Power BI to present insights effectively.

-- Excel/CSV: For data storage and processing
+- **Excel/CSV**: For data storage and processing.

-- Power Query: For data transformation and cleaning
+- **Power Query**: Applied for data transformation, cleaning, and structuring before analysis.

-- ETL: Data was extracted, transformed, and loaded into Power BI for analysis.
+- **ETL**: Data was extracted, transformed, and loaded into Power BI for analysis.

+- **Git & GitHub**: Used for version control, project tracking, and sharing SQL queries.
+Git LFS is implemented to handle large CSV files in the dataset.

+ - **DAX & Time Intelligence**: Used DAX functions and calendar tables for advanced analytics.

 ## Skills Demonstrated